 The base layer of Support+ keeps you on top of the mattress without risk of sagging.

 Zoma offers a 100-night sleep trial and a 10-year warranty.
-If you’re not happy with the mattress, Zoma will arrange to have it picked up and donated to charity.
+If you’re not happy with the mattress after a month, Zoma will arrange a full refund.
 The company promises full repair or replacement for the entire 10-year warranty period.

 3. Nolah Original 10